bootstrap-vue/bootstrap-vue/src/components/layout/README.md

 thanks to a twelve column system, five default responsive tiers, CSS Sass variables and mixins, and dozens of predefined classes.

+Boostrap-Vue provides several convenient _functional_ components tailored for layout, which can simplify your complex page markup compared to traditional Bootstrap V4 markup.
+Feel free to switch back and forth between traditional Bootstrap V4 markup (i.e. `<div>`s and classes) and Bootstrap-Vue functional layout components.

 ## How It Works

 Bootstrap’s grid system uses a series of containers, rows, and columns to lay out and align content.
 It’s built with flexbox and is fully responsive.
 Below is an example and an in-depth look at how the grid comes together.